Are Cane Corso Hyper? (Explained!)

 How Can I Avoid Getting My Cane Corso Hyper?

-How can I avoid getting my Cane Corso hyper?
 Keeping your Cane Corso entertained and making sure they are getting enough exercise each day can help avoid ending up with a hyper dog.
 Like all dogs, Cane Corso can easily get bored and start manifesting negative behaviors like hyperactivity.

-When I am bored, I just like to lay down.
+When I am bored, I just like to lie down.
 But, when a dog is bored or needs attention, they will start to chew things and cause damage in the household for the sole reason of either entertaining themselves or getting your attention.

 The best way to avoid having hyperactive Cane Corso is to keep them exercised both mentally and physically.
 A dog that isn’t given enough attention or exercise is more likely to become destructive and have behavioral problems.